lostfictions/bort/README.md

   the free tier of certain SaaSes to prevent the bot from going to sleep.)

-eventually the plan is to have a full web-based management interface (that optionally authenticates through your Slack or Discord account via OAuth) but that's a bit ambitious for a hobby project designed for sharing funny gifs and making bad rhymes.
+eventually the plan is to have a full web-based management interface (that optionally authenticates through Discord account for authorized members of your server) but that's a bit ambitious for a hobby project designed for sharing funny gifs and making bad rhymes.

 `npm start` will start the bot in production mode.
 Use `npm run dev` if you want to run a local bot that will connect to services but restart on any change, or